 The study is published in a leading science journal, Nature Climate Change.

 Dr. Russell Blackport, a Mathematics Research Fellow at the University of Exeter and lead author of the paper said: “The correlation between reduced sea ice and cold winters does not mean one is causing the other.
-We show that the real cause is changes in atmospheric circulation which moves warm air into the Arctic and cold air into the mid-latitudes.”
+We show that the real cause is the changes in atmospheric circulation which moves warm air into the Arctic and cold air into the mid-latitudes.”